 To reduce the risk of COVID-19, we have certain measures in place to keep the health center safe for you and your family.
-Some things to know about your visits to our 409 West Broadway or 386 West Broadway locations (505 Congress Street location is temporarily closed):
+Some things to know about your visits to our 409 West Broadway or 386 West Broadway locations:

-- Appointments are required for most visits, including Radiology and COVID-19 Testing.
+- Appointments are required for most visits, including Radiology and COVID-19 Test pick-up.

 To limit waiting times and enforce social distancing, please call us at 617-269-7500 to make an appointment for all services except for Lab and Pharmacy.
 We have availability and can help you to schedule a time that is most convenient to you.
 For Lab and Pharmacy services, you can walk in during normal operating hours.